 You should document completion of equivalent activities on both Signature Cards which would eliminate the need to later repeat these activities when certifying as a Reactor Operations Inspector.

-The following general guidance applies as you complete the ISAs:
+The following general guidance applies as you complete the ISAs contained in this qualification:

 The activities should generally be completed in the order in which they are presented, unless otherwise directed by the regional (or program office) OL BC.

+Individuals qualifying as Examiner can work on Limited Examiner and Examiner activities in parallel.

 All parts of each activity must be completed.

 The regional (or program office) OL BC will act as a resource as you complete each activity.
 Discuss any questions you may have about how a task must be done or how the guidance is applied.
 The OL BC may also designate a qualified Chief Examiner to work with you as you complete the various activities.

 You are responsible for keeping track of what tasks you have completed.
-Be sure that you have completed all aspects of an activity before you meet with the regional (or program office) OL BC for evaluation.
+Be sure that you have completed all aspects of an activity before you meet with the regional (or program office) OL BC or a qualified examiner for evaluation.

 (ISA-OLE-1) (L) Navigating the NRC’s Operator Licensing Web Pages